friedger/info_tokens/docs/how_to_buy/bitmeex.md

 # Using BITMEEX.pro

-Bitmeex.pro is the cryptocurrency exchange that supports ThreeFold tokens.
+Bitmeex.pro is the cryptocurrency exchange that supports ThreeFold Tokens.

 Bitmeex offers the following trading options:
 - TFT-BTC